lima-zulu/github-org-analyser/README.md

 - TypeScript `strict` mode disabled - enabling requires fixing type errors across the codebase
 - `@typescript-eslint/no-explicit-any` disabled - enabling requires replacing `any` types with proper definitions
-- tsconfig review needed - review `module`, `moduleResolution`, `lib` and other compiler options
-- Repo Governance: skip Dependabot check for forked repos
-- Repo Governance: new table showing non-forked repos with Dependabot disabled
-- Repo Governance: skip Dependabot check for repos identified as having Dependabot disabled

 ### Won't Fix

-- Console shows 404 errors for private GitHub Apps - the `/apps/{slug}` endpoint returns 404 for internal apps and there's no way to know beforehand; browser network errors can't be suppressed
+- Console shows 404 errors in Governance tabs - these endpoints return 404 when features are unavailable and there's no way to check beforehand; browser network errors can't be suppressed:
+  - `/apps/{slug}` - private/internal GitHub Apps
+  - `/vulnerability-alerts` - repos where Dependabot alerts are not available
+  - `/branches/{branch}/protection` - branch protection not configured